Wednesday - June 7, 2023

 Truncated truss

-• A truncated truss is comparable to Mansard truss, except that its head is formed flat, with some gentle slope to one side.
+• A truncated truss is comparable to a Mansard truss, except that its head is formed flat, with some gentle slope to one side.

-• This type of truss is used when it is required to provide a room in the roof, between the two queen-posts of the truss, as shown in Fig.
+• This type of truss is used when it is required to provide a room in the roof, between the two queen posts of the truss, as shown in Fig.

 Bel-fast roof truss (Bowstring truss)